jduffield65/coppafish/docs/pipeline/extract.md

     ![image](../images/pipeline/extract/r1=6.png){width="800"}

 From this, we see that with $r_1 = 2$, the background regions away from the spots appear less uniform than with
-$r_1 = 3$ with quite a few patches of negative values.
+$r_1 = 3$, with quite a few patches of negative values.
 Also, the shape of the second spot from the left appears distorted.
 These both indicate that the kernel is wanting to extract features smaller than those of interest.

-As $r_1$ increases, we see that the negative annulus around becomes larger and eventually at $r_1=6$, the spots start merging together indicating the kernel is wanting to extract features larger than those of interest.
+As $r_1$ increases, we see that the negative annulus around the spots becomes larger and eventually at $r_1=6$, the spots start merging together, indicating the kernel is wanting to extract features larger than those of interest.

 ### Varying smoothing radius
-The below plots show the results of the convolution with the difference of hanning kernel followed by smoothing for four different values of `config['extract']['r_smooth']`.
+The plots below show the results of the convolution with the difference of hanning kernel followed by smoothing for four different values of `config['extract']['r_smooth']`.
 In each case, `config['extract']['r1'] = 3` and `config['extract']['r2'] = 6`.